aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 1. It will take a few minutes for the Stack to create.
 Wait until the stack is fully launched and shows a Status of **CREATE_COMPLETE**.

-1. With the `WildRydesAPI` stack selected, click on the **Outputs** tab and copy the value shown for the `WildRydesApiInvokeUrl` to the clipboard.
+1. With the `WildRydesAPI` stack selected, click on the **Outputs** tab and copy the value shown for the `WildRydesApiInvokeUrl` to your Cloud9 scratchpad editor tab.

 </p></details>

 ### 2. Integrate API into Wild Rydes application

-Now that you have created our Serverless backend API, you need to update your Wild Rydes web application to integrate with it.
+Now that you have created our Serverless API, you need to update your Wild Rydes web application to integrate with it.
 You will leverage the AWS Amplify client library to make API calls and inject security seamlessly to support your authentication and authorization scenarios.

 #### High-Level Instructions